IshitaGopal/ishitagopal.github.io/_pages/about.md

   - /about.html
 ---

+Hello!
 I am a data scientist and computational social scientist completing my PhD at Penn State.
 I work in [Dr. Bruce Desmarais's](http://brucedesmarais.com/) lab.

 My research uses data science to study human communication and behavior.
 Specifically, I utilize large-scale data from social platforms to model interactions in digital spaces and their impact on internet censorship, repression, and public policy diffusion.
 I am experienced in using natural language processing, network analysis, and causal inference.
 My work has been published in peer-reviewed journals and is partially funded by Princeton.